With over 15 years experience in private practice I now specialise in running a service dedicated to helping other men.

 It is recognised worldwide that men often feel unable/unwilling to talk, to admit when they have a problem.
-This can means that men self stigmatise as they think they maybe stigmatised as less of a man by others if they do.
+This can means that men self stigmatise as they think they maybe seen as less of a man by others if they do.
 Neither are healthy.

 I offer men the chance to talk, be listened to and the chance to explore and choose a better way to live.
 Where new skills have to be taught by mutual agreement we can do that.

 In a recent survey by the British Association for Counselling and Psychotherapy it was recognised that there is a growing number of men coming for counselling.
 Talking with a trained professional counsellor in confidence can be extremely helpful in looking after yourself.